 - Start by jotting down an engaging business plan.

-- Revise your credit report to avoid any surprises and to determine where you stand in terms of qualification.
+- Review your credit report to avoid surprises and determine your standing.

 - Narrow down the loan options based on qualification and what best fits your business plan.